hreskiv/mikr/README.md

 - **REST API** — available on RouterOS 7.1+, supports HTTPS and HTTP
 - **SNMP** — monitoring only (no commands, upgrades, or backups).
 Useful for devices where SSH/REST isn't available

 Devices can use SSH or REST as primary method, with SNMP as an optional supplementary source for faster status checks.
+The device detail page detects available methods from actual service data and allows quick switching between them.

 ## Licensing